bleu/cowprotocol-solver-template-py/README.md

 ## Architecture

-The solver template now features a clean, modular architecture:
+The solver template features a clean, modular architecture:

 - **API Layer**: FastAPI application with separate routers for each engine
 - **Domain Layer**: Business models and logic (auction, solution, order, etc.)